Successful lithium production Vulcan Plants.

 Learn more About the topic.

-As part of our integrated project, we use the deep geothermal energy of the Upper Rhine Graben both for renewable energies and for ZERO CARBON LITHIUM™.
+As part of our integrated project, we use the deep geothermal energy of the Upper Rhine Valley both for renewable energies and for sustainable lithium.
 We are therefore doing our utmost to provide information about deep geothermal energy.
 Here you can find further interesting links on the topic.

 Since 1991, the German Geothermal Energy Association has made an effort to inform the public about all aspects of geothermal energy and deep geothermal energy.
 Here you will not only find the latest news and exciting key figures, but also relevant questions about geothermal energy in your home, groundwater protection or insurance in the event of damage.